SkillsUSA Minnesota Fall Leadership Conference

 - All Conference Attendees must bring or send in prior to registration the FSLDC MN-Form 1: Registration, Personal and Liability Release Form / Code of Conduct/ Photo Release Form

-Adaptation for Achievement Form - Any Special Diets or needs for your students?
+Adaptation for Achievement Form - Any Special Diets or needs for your students - Let the State Office Know?

 In order to provide all students the opportunity to successfully participate and achieve in the full range of SkillsUSA activities and competitive events, please complete the following checklist.
 This will assist in the identification of any special services or equipment required by your SkillsUSA student(s).
 Please complete one form for each student who is in need of Adaptations for Achievement.